gammapy/icrc2021-gammapy-contribution/abstract.md

 Gammapy is a community-developed, open source Python package for Gamma-Ray Astronomy.
-It builts on the scientific Python ecosystem Numpy, Scipy and Astropy and implements high level analysis functionality applicable to Gamma-Ray data of many instruments.
-Starting from event lists and description of the specific instrument response it supports reduction of the input data to binned data structures, such as WCS, HEALPix or region based maps.
+It builts on the scientific Python ecosystem Numpy, Scipy and Astropy and implements high level analysis functionality applicable to Gamma-Ray data of many exisiting and future instruments.
+Starting from event lists and description of the specific instrument response stored in a common FITS based data format, Gammapy implements the reduction of the input data and instrument reponse to binned data structures, such as WCS, HEALPix or region based maps.
+Thereby it allows to handle the dependency of the instrument response with time, energy as well as position on the sky.
 It also offers a varity of background estimation methods for spectral, spatial, combined spectro-morphological as well as time analysis.

 It supports a variaty of spectral, spatial and temporal models as well as user implemented custom models, e.g. parametrising energy dependent morphology of sources.